 - Administration: A running portal needs administration.
 How many possibilities do administrators have in the backend and front-end?
 (And why do you write front-end with a dash, but backend without?)

 - Planning/Teamwork: How does the tool support planning the development of applications and workflows?
 How easy is developing as a team?

 - Help/Documentation: How good is the information on topics I search for?
 How well documented are the parts where you develop apps and workflows?
 Are there examples?

 In the end the total rating will be the average of the main categories before.
 If I we’re to rate the company behind the products, there would bei additional categories like Seminars/Education, Support, AppStore/Templates, Partner-Network and maybe even more.
 But these are hard to measure, because it would mean to measure the quality of people and apps/templates.
 For that it’s necessary to dive a lot deeper into these kinds of stuff.
 And since I’m more of a techie, I prefer to concentrate on the things I know best.

-Update from May 17th 2020: I think I finalized on the rating mechanism.
-The main-categories from above are the one that receive a star-rating.
+Update from May 17th 2020: The main-categories from above are the one that receive a star-rating with green stars.
 Each star will be something that stands out.
 There will be half-stars as well, if something is not particular good nor bad, but great that it’s there.
 So the subcategories are the ones that earn the stars, but there might be additional categories that I just didn’t think of right now.
 For this I add a Bonus at the end.
 All stars will be summed up and divided by three (for the main-categories) and will then result in a total rating.